 I rate the day a swap arrives.
 If I haven't rated you it's because I haven't received anything.
 For international swaps I give it 45 days before contacting the sender (unless it's marked as not sent).
 If you state in your profile that mail is often not sent regularly due to your region (parts of the USA are like this) I'll give it 30 days past the ETA before contacting you.
 If you notice I haven't rated you, but I haven't contacted you, it's likely due to nothing arriving.
 I've only given out four 1s, one of which was changed to a 3 because even after months of waiting and contacting them and no answer the items arrived.
 Again, I rate as soon as the items arrive.

 September 17, 2017 UPDATE: We're nearly recovered from the July house fire.
 All our furniture is now repaired and in our new home.
 Money is very tight, and as such I'll be making most of the things I send.
 I'm making jewelry again (after a three year hiatus), quilting, painting, and writing now.
 If I'm partnered with you it's a safe assumption you'll receive something I've made unless you state in your profile that you prefer store-bought.

 October 26, 2017 UPDATE: Recovered from the house fire!!!
-I'm making jewelry and various other items for my Etsy shop.
+I'm making jewelry and various other items for my online shop.
 If you would like jewelry but are allergic to metal rest easy because I specialize in metal-free jewelry.

 March 24, 2018 UPDATE: Money is always tight due to my being disabled and my husband the only one who can work.
 As such most things I send are made by me or something I happen to have and never used.
 If you don't like handmade things (I make quilts, home decor, jewelry, with a bit of traditional art on occasion) I'm sorry but that's about all I can offer unless I already have the thing(s) on hand.